UniversalDependencies/docs/morphology.md

 data column and are not mixed with the universal POS tags.

 The universal POS tags consist of uppercase English letters `[A-Z]` only.
 Just one tag per word is expected, and it should not be empty.
-(Use the `X` instead of underscore if no other tag is appropriate).
+(Use the `X` tag instead of underscore if no other tag is appropriate).

 ## Features